Degree & Year in Program

 Post-graduation, I hope to continue my teaching and research activities in an academic setting.
 I’ve enjoyed my experience at Nebraska and look forward to continued scholarship and networking in the future.

 Jochman, Joseph C., Jacob E. Cheadle, Bridget J. Goosby, Cara Tomaso, Chelsea Kozikowski, and Timothy Nelson.
 2019.
 Psychological outcomes of discrimination among college students on a predominately white campus: A prospective study.
 Socius: Sociological Research for a Dynamic World, 5: 1-16.

 Jochman, Joseph C., Alexis Swendener, Julia McQuillan, and Luke Novack.
 2018.
 Are science knowledge, interests, and science identity framed by religious and political perspectives in the United States?
 The Sociological Quarterly, 59(4): 584-602.

 Jochman, Joseph C., Jacob E. Cheadle, and Bridget J. Goosby.
 2017.
 Do adolescent risk behaviors mediate health and school bullying?
 Testing the stress process and general strain frameworks.
-Social Science Research, 65: 195-209
+Social Science Research, 65: 195-209.

-Chiu, Chung-Yi, Joseph Jochman, Mayu Fujikawa, David Strand, Gladys Cheing, Gloria K. Lee,Fong Chan.
+Chiu, Chung-Yi, Joseph Jochman, Mayu Fujikawa, David Strand, Gladys Cheing, Gloria K. Lee, and Fong Chan.
 2014.
 Measurement structure of the Coping Strategies Questionnaire-24: A confirmatory factor analysis.
 Rehabilitation Research, Policy, and Education, 28(2): 80-90.